Islami Tehreek Pakistan: History

 Islami Tehreek Pakistan was founded in 2012.
 It took part in the 2015 Gilgit-Baltistan Assembly Elections.
 It won three seats and was the second major party in Gilgit-Baltistan before Pakistan Muslim League (N).
 The opposition leader Muhammad Shafi was from Islami Tehreek Pakistan at the point.
 It has also contested many candidates for the 2020 Gilgit-Baltistan Assembly Elections.

 Electoral history

 2015 GB Elections

 Islami Tehreek Pakistan won three seats in the elections and one was reserved for technocrats.
 The reserved seat for technocrat was Muhammad Shafi who became the opposition leader at the time.
 ITP became the second major party in Gilgit-Baltistan.

 2020 GB Elections

-For the 2020 elections, Islami Tehreek Pakistan partnered with Pakistan Tehreek-e-Insaf, and won one seat in Gilgit-Baltistan Assembly.
+For the 2020 elections, Islami Tehreek Pakistan partnered with Pakistan Tehreek-e-Insaf (PTI), and won one seat in Gilgit-Baltistan Assembly.

+2026 GB Elections

+In the 2026 GB election, ITP announced its alliance with the Istehkam-e-Pakistan Party (IPP) led by Aleem Khan.